 That’s also how bitterness destroys a marriage.
 It stores itself in the soul, and slowly poisons the one who carries it.
 It’s a blade meant for another that eventually severs the hand that tightly conceals it.

-Recently, I have witnessed what a bitter wife does to a relationship.
+I’ve witnessed what a bitter wife does to a relationship.
 The problems with her husband are real, and her anger is justified.
 However, what keeps their marriage from healing is not only the problems that he has to overcome, but also the prideful bitterness she guards in her heart.

 Little by little, day by day, she has allowed this bitterness to poison her.
 Her husband will do something disappointing, and instead of confronting the problem, she silently holds it against him.
 He continues to make the same mistakes, and she continues to harbor her resentment.